 What is no laughing matter is Kupchak’s shrewd acumen when it comes to orchestrating blockbuster trades.
 If you include the Chris Paul debacle we’re talking three major moves in a year of which any one would be a crowning achievement for most general managers.

 You can miss me with what the Miami Heat accomplished.
 It’s not like it took a lot of arm twisting to convince LeBron James and Chris Bosh to head to South Beach.
 OKC has done a great job of drafting and developing talent but there’s still no banner hanging as a testament to their front office.
 About the only other franchise that can contend with Kupchak and the Lakers is San Antonio.

 Otherwise the battle for best GM in the NBA is a first round knockout with Kupchak’s arm raised as the winner.
 Again, we can debate this but should another dynasty arise then we’ll be talking about Kupchak in the G.O.A.T. category for general managers which puts to rest any argument.

-Topics: Mitch Kupchak
+Tags: Mitch Kupchak